HERA-Team/rids/README.md

 ## Hopefully helpful musings for SpectrumPeak

 So far, the only "feature" set included is SpectrumPeak, with the feature being peaks in a spectrum.
 It also can save the raw spectra along with it (as many or as few as you specify).
 With the limited amounts of data so far, I have actually just been archiving all of the spectra.
 The primary script to generate the files is `specpeak.py`.
+Spectra can be minhold, maxhold, or val (this goes into the filename per below), and it groups these within a feature_set in the written file (sorted by time).

 To use in practice, the instrument will write spectra to files with a specified format and filename (other options may be included, but currently only one).  `specpeak.py fnhelp` will display the filename format, reproduced here: